IllumiDesk/illumidesk/README.md

 - **Instructor Role**: instructor1
 - **Student Role**: student1

+> **Tip**: To confirm the values you will need for `ansible-playbook`, log into your remote instance with SSH.
+This will allow you to confirm:

+> - Which user you connect with
+> - Whether or not you need a PEM key file
+> - Your remote IP address

 ### Initial Course Setup

 By default, this setup uses the `FirstUseAuthenticator` and as such accepts any password you designate when first logging into the system.